theadventureofe/Documents/array_stride.md

 (or a vector of vectors, or a pointer to an array of pointers)

 You can use a 1d array as if it were a 2d array.

 This creates a single, contiguous block of memory which is much less taxing computationally.
 This allows us to properly affect subsets of the array.

+This is especially useful when allocating memory to the heap.

 ## PROGRAMMING LANGUAGES